-Note 1: It is normal for a light firing pin indent to appear on cartridges which have been fed into the chamber of a Sporter, but not fired.
+Note 1: On Colt 223 cal firearms, it is normal for a light firing pin indent to appear on cartridges which have been fed into the chamber, but not fired.

-Note 2: Dispose of misfired rounds in accordance with the ammunition manufacturer's instructions.
+Note 2: Dispose of misfired rounds in accordance with ammunition manufacturer's instructions.